Open-source .NET 8 framework

 Start with the reference implementation

-Study the system, run the demo, then adopt the pieces that fit your team.
+Follow the quick start, run the demo, then adopt the infrastructure and service patterns that fit your team.